sensedeep/dynamodb-onetable/README.md

 await table.transaction(transaction)
 ```

-## Why OneTable
+## Why OneTable?

-DynamoDB is a great NoSQL database that comes with a learning curve.
-Folks migrating from SQL often have time adjusting to the NoSQL paradigm and especially to DynamoDB which offers exceptional scalability but with a fairly low level API.
+DynamoDB is a great [NoSQL](https://en.wikipedia.org/wiki/NoSQL) database that comes with a learning curve.
+Folks migrating from SQL often have time adjusting to the NoSQL paradigm and especially to DynamoDB which offers exceptional scalability but with a fairly low-level API.

 The standard DynamoDB API requires a lot of boiler-plate syntax and expressions.
 This is tedius to use and can unfortunately can be error prone at times.
-I doubt that creating complex attribute type expressions, key, filter, condition and update expressions are anyones ideal of a good time.
+I doubt that creating complex attribute type expressions, key, filter, condition and update expressions are anyones idea of a good time.

 Net/Net: it is not easy to write terse, clear, robust Dynamo code for one-table patterns.

-Our goal with OneTable for DynamoDB was to keep all the good parts and provide some assist to prepare DynamoDB API parameters.
+Our goal with OneTable for DynamoDB was to keep all the good parts of DynamoDB and to remove the tedium and provide a more natural, "Javascripty" way to interact with DynamoDB without obscuring any of the power of DynamoDB itself.

 ## Table Class

-The Table class represents a single DynamoDB table.
-The table class configures access to a DynamoDB table, model schema, indexes, crypto and defaults.
+The Table class is the top-most OneTable class and it represents a single DynamoDB table.
+The table class configures access to a DynamoDB table, defines the model (entity) schema, indexes, crypto and defaults.

-The Table class provides a low-level API to provide access to DynamoDB for retrieving item collections that contain multiple model entities.
-These methods use an `Items` suffix, such as `queryItems`

 The Table class provides APIs for transactions and batch API operations.
 While most access to the database is via the `Model` methods, the Table class also provides a convenience API to wrap the `Model` methods so you can specify the required model by a string name.
 The is helpful for factory design patterns.